 How to grow corn is not "small beer."

 We regularly find these pupae in the compost heaps but have little problems from the caterpillar as we allow the hens to sift through the land before planting.
+When pulling out the dead plants the chooks dive into the roots for the larvae.

 Wholegrain cornmeal also known as grits is difficult to get; mostly it's been refined.

-It's been reported that black South Africans have one tenth of the bowel malignancies of their white counterparts; this is often attributed to the large amounts of 'pap' that they eat.
+It's been reported that black South Africans have one tenth of the bowel malignancies of their white counterparts; this is often attributed to the large amounts of "pap" that they eat.
 It is corn turned into a dry, crumbly porridge.

 For true 100% whole grain one really needs a corn flour milling machine.